selyunin/bno055_usb_stick_py/README.md

 [`BNO055 USB Stick`](https://eu.mouser.com/new/bosch/bosch-bno055-usb-stick/)
 under Linux from `python3`.

-**Long version**:
 `BNO055 USB Stick` comes with
 [`Development Desktop 2.0`](https://www.bosch-sensortec.com/bst/support_tools/downloads/overview_downloads)
 software package,
-which unfortunately available for Windows only.
+which is available for Windows only.

 If you have a `BNO055 USB Stick` and want to use it on a Linux platform
-(e.g. Ubuntu, Raspbian, Yocto, etc.) this repo provides you with a `python 3` driver, capable of reading / writing registers / burst read, and stream data read.
+(e.g. Ubuntu, Raspbian, Yocto, Suse, etc.) this repo provides you with a `python 3` driver, capable of reading / writing registers / burst read, and stream data read.